 In a remote customer search, the customer ID isn't shown for customers from the other legal entities, because no customer ID has been created for those parties in the current company.
 However, if an employee opens the customer details page, the system automatically generates a customer ID for the party and also associates the store's customer address books with the customer.
 Therefore, the customer will be visible in local store searches that are done later.

-Local customer searches help employees quickly find customers by phone number.
-Employees don't have to type any special characters that have been added to a customer's phone number, such as spaces, hyphens, or brackets.
-Although cashiers can store phone numbers in any format (for example, they can include brackets, hyphens, symbols, and so on), they can search for customers by typing a partial phone number.
-If a cashier included special characters when he or she entered a phone number, other cashiers can find the customer by typing the numbers that appear after the special characters.
-For example, if a customer's phone number was entered as 123-456-7890, a cashier can search for the customer by typing 123, 456, 7890, or 1234567890, or by partially entering the first few numbers of the phone number.
+Searches that are based on the phone number have been simplified.
+These searches now ignore special characters, such as spaces, hyphens, and brackets, that might have been added when the customer was created.
+Therefore, cashiers don't have to worry about the phone number format when they search.
+They can also search for customers by typing a partial phone number.
+If a phone number includes special characters, it can also be found by searching for the numbers that appear after the special characters.
+For example, if a customer's phone number was entered as 123-456-7890, a cashier can search for the customer by typing 123, 456, 7890, or 1234567890, or by entering the first few numbers of the phone number.

 The traditional customer search can be time-consuming, because it searches across multiple fields.
 Instead, cashiers can now search in a single custom property, such as name, email address, or phone number.

 The properties that the customer search algorithm uses are collectively known as the customer search criteria.
 The system admin can easily configure one or more criteria as shortcuts that will appear in POS.
 Because the search is limited to a single criterion, only the relevant search results are shown, and the performance is much better than the performance of a standard customer search.
 The following illustration shows the customer search shortcuts in POS.